sg-developer-portal/ship-hats-overview/user-roles-permissions.md

 # User Roles and Permissions

-<a href="https://www.developer.tech.gov.sg/singapore-government-tech-stack/toolchain/overview.html">SHIP-HATS</a> tenants are managed through subscriptions.
+ [SHIP-HATS](https://www.developer.tech.gov.sg/singapore-government-tech-stack/toolchain/overview.html) tenants are managed through subscriptions.
 Following are the roles and permissions available to agencies and vendors within the SHIP-HATS web portal.

 1. **Subscription Administrator (SA)** - Each subscription is managed by SA.
 Only an agency user can be assigned as a SA and there can be up to two SAs per subscription.
 By default, a SA has all the rights in a subscription.